+Percentage of non-

+controlling interests

+December December

-Percentage controlling Subsidiaries Main operation place December 31, 2023 December 31, 2022 Taiwan Biophotonic Co. (tBPC) Taiwan 43.02 % 65.28 %
+Subsidiaries Main operation place 31, 2024 31, 2023

+Taiwan Biophotonic Co. (tBPC) Taiwan 27.27 % 43.02 %

 The following information of the aforementioned subsidiaries have been prepared in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers.
 Included in these information are the fair value adjustment made during the acquisition and relevant difference in accounting principles between the Group as at the acquisition date.
 Intragroup transactions were not eliminated in this information.